vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 To try and simplify the process of adding additional applications, an extension package feature is available.
 This relies on ``vendir`` and can be used to download applications as pre-created bundles from an image repository, with the package also containing any ``setup.d`` and ``profile.d`` scripts which may still be required to configure the package when the workshop session starts.

-As an example, installation of extension package which adds the Tanzu Community Edition (TCE) command line tools to a workshop session can be configured using:
+As an example, installation of extension package which adds additional command line tools to a workshop session might be configured using:

 ```yaml
 spec: